 APIs imparts an added value to the serverless functions by facilitating normalize access points for system functions, including security and monitoring.
-Considering the event-driven architecture, APIs help functions bridge service modelling among the systems by acting as a http endpoints to trigger your functions.
+Considering the event-driven architecture, APIs help functions bridge service modelling among the systems by acting as an http endpoint to trigger your functions.

 This approach helps in tackling the load of security, orchestration and transformation of the microservices.
 It also works as a gateway to forward requests only which are authenticated and authorized.

-Serverless costs is more than pay-per-trigger.
+Serverless costs are more than pay-per-trigger.
 In this section, we will analyze the cost of running a demo serverless application and find out how much AWS Lambda and other services costs in actual.

 As a demo app, we will be analyzing the Voting App.
 Here’s the architecture.